Signature Series Pre-Wired Stratocaster 'Blender' harness kit

 After a number of years of making my harnesses, from offering a range of options and further developing the product, it has lead me to this natural road.
 My Signature Series.
 This is my personal choice of premium components as the highest grade replacement guitar electronics.

-All harnesses come with fitting notes and a wiring diagram, but I have also written a fitting step-by-step guide for Strats which can be read here on the blog!
+I have also written a fitting step-by-step guide for Strats which can be read here on the blog!

 About the Strat Blend Wiring